IsaiahFlax/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between .map and .forEach is .map creates a new array and forEach changes the array.

 2. What is the difference between a function and a method?

+A method is a function, but a method is a function within a class.

 3. What is closure?

+A closure is a function having access to the parent scope, even after the parent function has closed.

 4. Describe the four rules of the 'this' keyword.

+PRINCIPLE 1: GLOBAL/WINDOW BINDING  - If "this" is not refering to a declared object it must refer to the window itself!
+PRINCIPLE 2: IMPLICIT BINDING - "this" refers to a declared object literal.
+It is in a method of an object PRINCIPLE 3: NEW BINDING - A constructor function uses "this" to make objects that has values that depend on parameters, not static values.
+PRINCIPLE 4: EXPLICIT BINDING (call/apply) - We can pass an explicit reference for the "this".
+We can use "this" with functions that are NOT methods of the object!
+We can also pass new parameters to functions, one by one with .call or as an array with .apply

 5. Why do we need super() in an extended class?

+super refers to the parent class constructor.
+It let's us use 'this'

 ## Project Set up